OWASP/API-Security/2019/en/src/0xa5-missing-function-resource-level-access-control.md

 An API contains an endpoint that should be exposed only administrators - `GET /api/admin/v1/users/all`.
-This endpoint returns the details of all the users on the application and does not implement function level access control checks.
+This endpoint returns the details of all the users on the application and does not implement function level authorization checks.
 An attacker who learned the API structure takes an educated guess and manages to access this endpoint which exposes sensitive details of the users of the application.